 When an application is made to the court to enforce a Child Arrangements Order the case is listed for an initial hearing when the court will, amongst other things consider the reasons for non-compliance, whether CAFCASS need to be involved, whilst of course considering the welfare and best interests of the children involved.

 Having considered all these factors the Court will decide whether there has been a breach of the Child Arrangements Order, without reasonable excuse.
 At this point the Court has a number of options it can use.
-The Court could for example refer the parents to a Separated Parents Information Programme, explained in this blog (Why a parenting course may be just what separating parents need), or for mediation.
+The Court could for example refer the parents to a Separated Parents Information Programme, or for mediation.
 The Court may decide that a variation of the order is appropriate, this might include reconsidering contact or even living arrangements for the child.
 The Court has the option to issue a contact enforcement order, impose fines or in extreme circumstances impose a prison sentence.

 Changing arrangements for the care of your children